 Mother Nature never ceases to amaze us.

 Perhaps the best part about fishing is the unknown.
-There's nothing more exciting than feeling that first strike and successfully setting a hook, as you're imagination immediately starts racing to determine what it is you're fighting.
+There's nothing more exciting than feeling that first strike and successfully setting a hook, as your imagination immediately starts racing to determine what it is you're fighting.

 You'll try to guess what species of fish you're dealing with, how much it weighs and how much work you're in for.